project-kardeshev/ao-wallet-kit/README.md

 ### Custom theme

-With the `theme` field, you can define a custom theme configuration for the Arweave Wallet Kit modals and buttons.
+With the `theme` field, you can define a custom theme configuration for the AO Wallet Kit modals and buttons.

 #### Available options